symplecticgeometry/link/README.txt

 d.
 Lambda processes the data2 using data 1, and stores the result back to Dynamodb,
 e.
 A web application built by Flask queries data from Dynamodb.

+How to run link?
+1. Create a stream in Kinesis and run the script froms3tokinesisreal.py in the folder kinesis;
+2. Upload the script balanceupdate.py in folder lambda to Amazon lambda;
+3. Build three tables in Dynamodb as instructed in README in the folder dynamodb.
+4. Run tornadoapp.py in the web application

 Definition of net transation:
 Let T(i,j,t) be the transaction amount (with unit in $) from user i to user j at time t.
 Then we define N(i,j) the net transaction from user i to user j to be the sum of T(i,j,t) over all t.